 ✓Thickened Ligaments– The bones of the spine are held together by stiff cords called ligaments.
 Over time, ligaments become tight, hardened, and thicker than normal, causing them to lack flexibility.
 If they become too thick, ligaments can push their way into the spinal canal.

-✓Herniated Disks– Between the bones of the vertebrae are soft pillows or cushions called disks.
+✓Herniated Discs– Between the bones of the vertebrae are soft pillows or cushions called discs.
 These can dry out over the years, causing cracks to form.
-Much the same way that toothpaste will be pushed out of a tube, the soft material inside the disk can escape through these cracks and press against the nerves or push on the spinal column.
+Much the same way that toothpaste will be pushed out of a tube, the soft material inside the disc can escape through these cracks and press against the nerves or push on the spinal column.

 Although spinal stenosis can happen to anyone at any age, it commonly affects those over 50 years of age.

 Degenerative changes, spinal deformities (such as scoliosis) or trauma to the spine can cause spinal stenosis in younger persons, but this is not common.

 Many people have no symptoms at all until they begin to feel pain that simply won’t go away with rest or over-the-counter pain medication.

 Some people discover they have stenosis only when a doctor has ordered a CT scan or MRI and the problem is found by accident while dealing with another issue.

 Symptoms can vary, depending on which nerves are affected and where the location of the stenosis is.

 - Tingling or numbness in the arm(s), hand(s), feet, or leg(s)